-Of the annual Board retainer, 100% is payable in DSUs in respect of a director's first fiscal year of service, and thereafter, 60% is payable in DSUs and 40% is payable in cash and/or DSUs, at the election of the director.
+In Fiscal 2017, management reviewed the director compensation practices of the Company's compensation peer group and determined that the Company's annual Board retainer ranked in the lowest decile compared to its peers.
+Acting on management's recommendation, the CNG Committee approved an increase of CDN \$70,000 in the annual Board retainer, to take effect as of July 1, 2017, provided that from the time of the increase 100% of the annual Board retainer would be payable in DSUs.
+Prior to July 1, 2017, 100% of the annual Board retainer was payable in DSUs in respect of a director's first fiscal year of service, and thereafter, 60% was payable in DSUs and 40% was payable in cash and/or DSUs, at the election of the director.
 A director is required to retain all DSUs granted in satisfaction of the annual Board retainer until he or she ceases to be a member of the Board.